Ali Sardar Jafri: Awards and honours

 In 1998, Jafri became the third Urdu poet to receive the Jnanpith Award (for 1997), after Firaq Gorakhpuri (1969) and Qurratulain Hyder (1989).
 The Bharatiya Jnanpith said, "Jafri represents those who are fighting against injustice and oppression in society".
 He was also the recipient of several other significant awards and honours including Padma Shri (1967), Jawaharlal Nehru Fellowship (1971), the Gold medal from the Pakistan Government for Iqbal studies (1978), the Uttar Pradesh Urdu Academy Award for poetry, the Makhdoom Award, the Faiz Ahmad Faiz Award, the Iqbal Samman Award from the Madhya Pradesh government and the Sant Dyaneshwar Award from the Maharashtra government.

 Aligarh Muslim University (AMU) conferred a doctorate (D.Litt.) on him in 1986, fifty years after he was expelled from the university.
-He was the fourth person to receive this honor, his predecessors being the notable Dr. Alama Iqbal, Mrs. Sarojni Naydu, and Hazarat Jigar Moradabadi.
+He was the fourth person to receive this honor, his predecessors being the notable Dr. Allama Iqbal, Mrs. Sarojni Naydu, and Hazarat Jigar Moradabadi.
 His works have been translated into many Indian and foreign languages.